 This tree is susceptible to coryneum canker fungus, for which there is no cure.
 Control of cankers consists chiefly in cutting out and burning affected parts.
 Badly infected trees may require complete removal.

-This document is ENH383, one of a series of the Environmental Horticulture Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+This document is ENH383, one of a series of the Department of Environmental Horticulture, UF/IFAS Extension.
 Original publication date November 1993.
-Revised December 2006.
-Visit the EDIS Web Site at http://edis.ifas.ufl.edu.
+Revised January 2024.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.